entigolabs/platform-apis/docs/docs/guides/Create a secret.md

 Select `Other type of secret`

-Fill `Key/value pairs` and choose config `Encryption key`.
+Fill `Key/value pairs` and choose `Encryption key`.

-It is recommended to use `kms/data` key created by the Infralib KMS module.
+It is recommended to use `kms/config` key created by the Infralib KMS module.

 Click `Next`